How to edit videos for YouTube

 Advanced editing for YouTube videos

-With 500 hours of videos being uploaded to YouTube every minute, you need great visuals to up the chances of your video getting seen, and possibly, played on repeat.
+With tons of videos being uploaded to YouTube every minute, you need great visuals to up the chances of your video getting seen, and possibly, played on repeat.
 For that, the basic tools won’t be enough.
 To get video editing down to an art and free your creativity with intricate edits, you’ll need advanced and more powerful software.

 Filmage Editor is one of a kind video editor for YouTube and beyond, which lets you create professional-looking videos even if you’re just a beginner in this field.
 Filmage was created with an easy-to-use and quick-to-master interface with almost endless possibilities that range from frame by frame editing, multitrack timeline and overlays to filters, picture-in-picture mode, ripple delete, and much more.